Quantum Computation of Prime Number Functions: The Prime state

 A more relevant approach consists in turning a classical primality test algorithm into a quantum circuit $U_{\rm primality}$ that is capable of discriminating prime from composite numbers \be U_{\rm primality} \sum_{x=0}^{2^n-1}| x\rangle |0> =|\Pmath_n \rangle |0> + A \sum_{c \in {\rm composite}} |c> |\lambda_c\rangle \ , \ee where the ancilla $|\lambda_c\rangle \not= |0\rangle$, $A$ is a normalization constant and the explicit construction of an example of $U_{\rm primality}$ will be presented later on.
 It is then possible to create the {\em Prime} state by performing a measurement of the ancilla.
 The probability to project onto the {\em Prime} state is given by the probability of measuring 0 on the ancilla register, \be {\rm Prob}(| \Pmath_n \rangle)=\frac{\pi(2^n)}{2^n}\sim \frac{1}{n \log 2}, \ee where we have used the PNT, which shows the efficiency of the algorithm, since the probability to obtain the Prime state is only polinomially suppressed.

 As a result, we may argue that this circuit brings the possibility of measuring $\pi(2^n)$.
 It is enough to repeat the preparation and keep the statistics of the output for the ancilla measurement.
 Even though the circuit is efficient, it shares the same complexity as a classical computer trying to assess the value of $\pi(2^n)$.
 However, conceptually the two approaches are quite different.
-On a classical computer every time we create a state, and test for primality, we simply get one prime or none.
+On a classical computer every time we create a number, and test for primality, we simply get one prime number or none.
 Instead, the quantum circuit creates the superposition of all primes.
-This allows for the {\em Prime} state to be further used to explore its properties.
+This allows for the {\em Prime} state to be further used to explore the distribution of prime numbers.
+We shall show later that there is a more efficient method to create and analyze the {\sl Prime state}, using a combination of a quantum oracle for primality and the Quantum Fourier Transform.